chaohershi/frenchar/README.md

 Frenchar is a Windows utility written in [AutoHotkey](https://autohotkey.com/).
 It helps you input special French characters faster and easier.

 ## Feature ##
-While typing, Frenchar will make auto replacements for you, so that you can "type out" special French characters (French accents and French ligature) using regular QWERTY keyboards.
+While typing, Frenchar makes auto replacements for you, so that you can "type out" special French characters (French accents and French ligature) using regular QWERTY keyboards.

 ![Typing french characters using Frenchar](img/Demo_Frenchar.gif)